krex4715/krex4715.github.io/_posts/bachelor/2021-12-31-Anomaly Detection.markdown

 <p style="font-size: 20px; color: rgb(25, 22, 150)"> <i class="fa-solid fa-play"></i>
 &nbsp; Feature Selection </p>
-Because the number of data features was too large and the information could not be known, proper visualization and analysis of the data was impossible.<br>
+Because the number of data features was too large and the feature information could not be known, proper visualization and analysis of the data was impossible.<br>
 <br>
-Even if the EDA process is omitted, I wanted to determine which Feature Set is the most influential Feature Set for learning and remove the Feature Set that is not influential or adversely affecting learning from learning.<br>
+Even if the EDA process is omitted, I wanted to determine which Feature Set is the most influential Feature Set for learning and remove the Feature Set that is not or bad influential on learning.<br>
 <br>
 While looking for ways to select the Feature Set properly, I was able to find the [Wrapper Method](https://wooono.tistory.com/249).

 <img src="img/posting/posting_anomaly/wrapper.png" style="height: 70%; width: 70%;">

-The Wrapper method is the method of extracting the Feature subset that performs best in terms of predictive accuracy.<br>
+The Wrapper method is the method of extracting the best fature subset of model.<br>
 In other words, it refers to a method of learning all Feature Set combinations one by one to find which Feature Set combination is the most effective for learning.